Drug Abuse Statistics & Prevention

 - They frequent locations where drug use is prevalent.
 College students especially are commonly found at parties or nightclubs.
 Drugs are often also found in these locations, giving new attendees ample opportunity to experiment.

-Education – The more teens understand how dangerous and life-changing drug use really is, the less likely they will be to use themselves.
+Education – The more teens understand how dangerous and life-changing drug use is, the less likely they will be to use themselves.
 Many teens know that drugs are addictive, but they may not realize that some drugs are addictive even after only one use.
 They may know the signs to look for, or what constitutes drug abuse.
 Having this knowledge can help them make smarter choices, or seek help at the first sign of trouble, either for themselves or loved ones.

 Entertainment – Some kids wind up using drugs because they’re on the streets after school, giving them prime opportunity to run into the wrong people at the wrong time.
 Recreational centers and programs for kids to partake in have had some impact in preventing teens from using drugs by offering them positive ways to expend energy and pass the time.